MattDrabekTheUltimate/SpikingNeuralNetwork-Biorealistic/README.md

 Performance Optimization
 The simulation uses cProfile for profiling and parallel processing for efficient synaptic weight updates.

-!Example Simulation Code
+Example Simulation Code

-####Here is the most recent simulation code:
+Here is the most recent simulation code:

 import numpy as np
 import matplotlib.pyplot as plt